genotrance/tissue/README.md

+Tissue is an automation tool to help debug Nim issues.
+It can test snippets posted in Nim issues and comments on Github and speed up the fixing process.

 # Installation

 - Install Nim
-- Build temporary compiler for testing
+- Build temporary compiler `nim_temp` if working on compiler issues

 ```
 cd path/to/nimdir